 Lighting Power Densities

-The requirements for Lighting Power Densities have become more stringent.
+The requirements for Lighting Power Densities are more stringent.
 This means that buildings are required to lower the installed lighting wattage per square foot.
-These requirements follow the wide-spread adoption of more efficient LED lights, though you will find that you can often still comply with the requirements using linear fluorescents and compact fluorescent fixtures.
+Most areas require LED lighting along with lighting controls.

 Our residential energy code compliance services include energy modeling, design consulting, REScheck & permit pathway documentation, HVAC manual calculations, inspections, envelope (blower door) testing, and duct leakage testing.
 ReVireo can complete all energy code forms.CONTACT US